This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you. Last reviewed: July 2026.

 1. Output (kW).
 Match it to your hot water demand, not your house size in square feet.
 One bathroom: 24–28kW.
 One bathroom plus en-suite: 28–32kW.
 Two bathrooms in regular simultaneous use: 35–40kW.
 Oversizing wastes money and can cause short-cycling; undersizing means cold showers.

 The one thing that matters most: whatever boiler you pick, make sure a system filter is included in the install and that the warranty is registered within 30 days.
 Skipping the filter or missing registration is the single most common reason warranty claims get refused, regardless of brand.
-Heatable and BOXT both include the filter and handle registration automatically, which is a meaningful advantage over a local engineer who might leave the filter out to shave the quote.
+Heatable and iHeat both include the filter and handle registration automatically, which is a meaningful advantage over a local engineer who might leave the filter out to shave the quote.

 Ready to buy